-Nearly all elementary schools begin serving students in Pre-K or Kindergarten and serve them through the end of 5th grade.
-Elementary/middle schools continue serving students through 8th grade.
+Nearly all elementary schools begin serving students in pre-K or kindergarten and serve them through the end of 5th grade.
+Elementary/middle schools continue serving students through eighth grade.

 Baltimore City students enroll in school based on their birthdays.

 - Early enrollment is available in special circumstances only.
-Contact Baltimore City Public Schools or Live Baltimore’s School Navigator, for information.
+For information on eligibility, visit the Baltimore City Public Schools pre-K program page.

 Although all students in Baltimore City have a zoned elementary school, many students attend school “out-of-zone,” meaning at an elementary school zone other than their own.
 Out-of-zone attendance is regulated by the district and available only as space allows.
-To learn more about elementary school transfers, contact Baltimore City Public Schools or Live Baltimore’s School Navigator.
+To learn more about the process, explore the Baltimore City Public Schools elementary school transfer request page.

 The elementary school years are important in Baltimore City, as students are building their composite score for middle school admission.
 Ensure your student is set up for success in middle school by understanding their composite score.

 For advice and guidance on pre-k, elementary school transfers, and more, reach out to Live Baltimore.

 Nearly all middle schools serve students from sixth though eighth grades.
 Nearly all high schools serve students from ninth through 12th grades.

 Middle and high school students in Baltimore City participate in the citywide choice process.
 Check out City Schools’ School Choice Program for more information.